ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-es5-array-functions.md

     });
     // => [2, 4]

-Returns an array (can be smaller than the original array)
+Returns an array (can be smaller than the original array).

 ### map